 I then copied the same file from each of the drives back to my computer’s internal hard drive.
 The Samsung took 12.47 seconds.
 The KP took 24.4 seconds.

 This was by no means a dealbreaker for the KP.
 Assuming the data security features might be a factor in hampering the speed just a little, I’m actually a bit surprised the KP wasn’t that much slower in terms of write speed.
 As for read speed, the Samsung 850 EVO was in the 300s for MBs per second while the KP read pretty much as fast it wrote data.

 So with that in mind, is the extra $200+ worth it for a permanently portable hard drive with beefy security features?
 At this price point, I’d have to say it depends on what you’re loading onto the drive.

 For professional artists and content creators, store owners, accountants, lawyers, and etc. I would say it is.
 If you’re the type to carry a solid-state drive, you’re probably carrying a lot of files and some of them might be worth protecting.
 While the price won’t protect you from losing the drive, you’ll feel safer knowing the drive’s contents won’t see the light of day even if the thief will score a used drive they can repurpose.

 If the price were considerably lower, I would recommend it to a broader audience.
 But at a price point worth several of Samsung’s top solid-state drives at double the size, I can see people choosing value over security.

 Again, it will ultimately depend on your use-case scenarios.
 If you’re loading up some Xbox video games to take over to a friend’s place, you’d be better served getting more gigabytes per dollar.

-But if you’re a professional with a budget for technology, this is a should-have because it’s better to be safe and secure than sorry.
+But if you’re a professional with a budget for technology and security is vital, this is a should-have because it’s better to be safe and secure than sorry.

-This review is based on an review-sample 500GB drive sent to us from the company.
+This review is based on a review-sample 500GB drive sent to us from the company.